Birth of the Bionic Eye

 Her sight isn’t fully restored, not by a long shot, but the darkness has been replaced with rough shapes and patterns of light and dark.
 “The building where I live has a large light at the entranceway outside,” says Campbell, who lives in New York City.
 “I hadn’t been able to see that light in 16 years.
 Now, when I’m walking down the block, I can look up and identify the building.”Second Sight Medical Products.
 After 13 years of product development, the company’s Argus II Retinal Prosthesis System is now hitting the market.
 In 2011 the company won regulatory approval in Europe [PDF], and eye surgeons there are just beginning to perform the implants.
 This year the Los Angeles–based company hopes to get approval from the U.S. Food and Drug Administration as well.
 “I didn’t think it would take this long,” says CEO Robert Greenberg, “but it’s finally real.”

 The process that allows the blind to see starts with a pair of sunglasses, which sport a tiny video camera mounted in the bridge just above the nose.
 The camera captures an image and sends it down a wire to a visual processing unit hanging on the patient’s belt.
 That VPU—which is a little larger than a smartphone—converts the world’s complexities into a 60-pixel image in black and white, which it sends back to transponders on the glasses.
-From there the image goes wirelessly to antennas wrapped around the sides of the eyeballs, and from there to the 60-electrode arrays that are tacked to the delicate retinas.
+From there the image goes wirelessly to antennas wrapped around the sides of the eyeball, and from there to the 60-electrode array that is tacked to a delicate retina.

 The Argus II system can’t help all blind people, only those with degeneration of the retina’s photoreceptor cells.
 The electrodes take the place of those damaged photoreceptors and stimulate the cells that are attached to the optic nerve.
 So far, Second Sight has concentrated on patients with retinitis pigmentosa—the disease Campbell has—but the company’s device may also help with macular degeneration.
 Greenberg says that about 200 000 people in the United States and Europe could benefit from the implants.